Understanding HTTP 400 Error Codes

 In any case, there’s usually a good reason you can’t access the resource you want.
 So this is a type of error you might not be able to circumvent.

 HTTP status code 404 is by far the most common of all the errors in this guide.
-When you run into this error, it means that your client was able to establish a connection to the site’s server, but couldn’t find what it was looking for.
+When you run into this error, it means that the user agent was able to establish a connection to the site’s server, but couldn’t find what it was looking for.

 In other words, error 404 is what occurs when you try to visit a page that doesn’t exist.
 That usually happens because the URL was mistyped, the page changed its address, or the website you’re trying to visit isn’t there anymore.